 When too many managers are allowed to contribute to the budget model, they may allow too much slack as a way of downplaying their company’s expectations.
 This will allow too much wastage since the employees lack the motivation to be productive when the targets are easily achievable.

 Limiting the number of managers who prepare the budgets to a few aggressive managers can help reduce the slack.
-The managers will put the expectations high to create a challenge for the employees to move out of their comfort zone and work towards attaining those goals.
+The managers will set the expectations high to create a challenge for the employees to move out of their comfort zone and work towards attaining those goals.
 If the employees are unable to achieve that target, they will be motivated to attempt the challenge again in the next financial period.

 2. A budget should not be the basis for evaluating performance